eljoey/BDO-Api-Helper/docs/mpClone/itemList.md

 # Item-List Marketplace Clone

-Is a clone of the marketplaces broad list of a type of item (ex. main weapon mainCategory and longsword subCategory)
+Is a clone of the marketplaces broad list of a type of item (ex. main weapon mainCategory and longsword subCategory).

 **URL** : `/api/marketplace-clone/item-list/:mainCategory/:subCategory`